jonathan-r-young/architecture-modelling-techniques/the-art-of-diagrams/index.md

 full circle - need to consistently explain your intent to AI to get the desired output However, if you can use consistent notation, AI should be able to generate predicatable elaborations based on best practices.

+## Generative AI Prompt Engineering for Architecture Overviews

+Provide the narrative for an overview, show examples

 ## Links:

   - [Unified Modelling Language®](https://www.omg.org/spec/UML/2.5.1/)